northridge-dev/javascript-intro/001_Variables/012_Constants/instructions.md

 You're getting good at creating and using variables.

-The most important thing to remember about variables is that they allow you to name values you want to store in memory.
+The most important thing to remember about variables is: ** variables allow you to name values you want to store in memory.**

-As their name suggests, variables _vary_.
+As the word suggests, variables _vary_.
 They can change their values.
 You've already changed the value of some variables:

 ```javascript